 - Tips For Backpacking (long term travel, not hiking!)
 With Kids

 If you’d like to sign up to follow and receive e-mail notifications of new content, do so below.
-You’ll get an invitation to our FREE private Facebook group for support and knwledge and a FREE printable pdf, currently blog related, but the home education or worldschooling one will be added soon and I’ll let you know.
+You’ll get an invitation to our FREE private Facebook group for support and knowledge and FREE printable pdfs, currently blog and travel related, but the home education or worldschooling one will be added soon and I’ll let you know.
 Cheers.